dumitriucristian/stripe-demo/README.md

   moment.
 On each interaction with the stripe api a stripe object is returned.

   #### The stripe object
-  The stripe object is just an object that is holding all the payment informations.
+  The stripe object is an object that is holding all the payment informations.
 Everithing.
 The state of the payment, the user data, the order data the shipment, payment methods available and so forth.

   #### The payment flow: